Vujas-Eteph/Uncertainty_Sheet/Notes.md

 ## Conglomerate of notes and ideas collected during my research in the field.
 *(If u notice an error (i.e., false explanation, statement, reference or whatever) please report it to me.)*

+:unicorn: Check this Youtube Video for [Weiwei Pan: What Are Useful Uncertainties in Deep Learning and How Do We Get Them?](https://www.youtube.com/watch?v=kIi6Lm4d9Us)

 ### General Notes on Deep Ensemble
 - Deep Ensemble produces more reliable uncertainty estimations than MC Dropout [ref.
 Masksembles, ref.
 BatchEnsemble].
 Also, experiments have shown that simple ensembles have a low correlation with each other [ref.
 Masksembles], which is great, since we get diverse predictions for input with simple changes.
 - MC Dropout is mathematically more sound than Deep Ensemble?